surifirstpin/biplus_documentation/docs/README.md

 #### Variety of Reporting Components

-Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.
+Usage of different type of charts, widgets, pivot tables, ordering and tabular view components to create smart and insightful reports and dashboards.

 #### Embedded Analytics